 - C-section recovery kit for the home

-- What to expect with your c-section wound
+- What to expect: your c-section wound

 - The ultimate c-section recovery kit list

-- My final thoughts on c-sections + recovery
+- Final thoughts on c-sections and recovery

-- Shop the post for c-section essentials
+- Shop for c-section essentials

 Opting for a gentle c-section birth plan